Image

 Where we are now

-In collaboration with other domain area experts in the global plastics system, Schmidt DSE created a model and built an interactive data tool that allows UN negotiators to visualize the impact that candidate Treaty policies would have on ending plastic waste.
+In collaboration with other domain area experts in the global plastics system, DSE created a model and built an interactive data tool that allows UN negotiators to visualize the impact that candidate Treaty policies would have on ending plastic waste.
+In November 2024 we published a paper in Science with these findings: Pathways to reduce global plastic waste mismanagement and greenhouse gas emissions by 2050.

-This interactive policy simulation environment which projects plastic under different scenarios using machine learning is available in pre-release at https://global-plastics-tool.org and open source at https://github.com/SchmidtDSE/plastics-prototype.
+This interactive policy simulation environment which projects plastic under different scenarios using machine learning is available at https://global-plastics-tool.org and open source at https://github.com/SchmidtDSE/plastics-prototype.
+The interactive data visualization is available at https://plasticstreaty.berkeley.edu/.

 Animated gif showing an earlier version of the tool.